mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 When you ask the question "What is the Value of a Thing?"
 We have to know the all information from all of time.
 And if in the moment any information is used to gain personal leverage (money) than the whole system collapses.
 Only when everyThing was in the CC did Value have a way to acceptably defined.
 If the Value of a Thing is known in Time t then the Thing could be hoarded (PP) changing the Value of a Thing.
 Did hoarding add Value for the Thing?

+### SCHIZO

+You NEED to wake up early.
+The devil is gonna wake you up and say "Quick live forever, God will let you die".
+Those who choose to live forever will surely die.
+God doesn't care that you are going to die.
+He was going to give you eternal life anyways.
+He cares about whether you abandon sin or not.
+The compounding force with sin leads to death at infinity.
+Either you go live forever without sin in Heaven or you live forever with sin in Hell.